The Best Classic Egg Salad, Thick and Not Runny

 - If your egg salad is too runny, just add more chopped hard-boiled eggs.
 You can also put the egg salad back into the refrigerator as the cold can help firm up the mayonnaise, and stir before serving.

-How To Avoid Getting a Green Ring in hard-boiled eggs:
+2 Ways To Avoid Getting a Green Ring in Hard-Boiled Eggs:

 - Turn on the stove to “high”.